-Dialectical Behavior Therapy (DBT) for Adolescents and Young Adults is a clinical program within the Young Adult and Family Center that targets high risk, multi-problem adolescents.
+Dialectical Behavior Therapy (DBT) for Adolescents and Young Adults is a clinical program within the Division of Child and Adolescent Psychiatry that targets high risk, multi-problem adolescents.
 We specialize in identifying and treating depression and risky behavior in adolescents, including self-injury, suicidal ideation and suicide attempts, substance use, binging and purging, risky sexual behavior, physical fighting, and other forms of risk-taking.

 Marsha Linehan’s initial conceptualization of DBT was developed for adults diagnosed with borderline personality disorder.
 Our adaptation follows the work of Alec Miller and Jill Rathus, who originally modified DBT for use with adolescents and young adults.
 Our program targets five areas: